Department of Labor Logo United States Department of Labor

 How to Become a Purchasing Manager, Buyer, or Purchasing Agent

-Buyers and purchasing agents typically have a bachelor’s degree.
-Purchasing managers must also have a few years of work experience.
+Purchasing managers, buyers, and purchasing agents typically need a bachelor’s degree, although some employers hire candidates who have a high school diploma.
+Purchasing managers also need several years of related work experience.

 Pay